thetyrelcorporation/rquest/README.md

 In addition Rquest is an object that can handle a full session request cycle.
 You can say log in have the authentication cookies set by the server and then proceed to parse your dashboard.

+## Credit where credit is due
+- Special thanks to nicksieger for the multipart-post gem.
+- Special thanks to minad for the mimemagic gem.
+Both of these were crucial in creating the easy file upload feature.

 ## Installation

 Add this line to your application's Gemfile: